NarzullaevObidjon/postgreSQL-functions/README.md

-# This is repository like a tutorial about functions in PostgreSQL
+# This is a repository like a tutorial about functions in PostgreSQL

 I wanted to leave here my some knowladges and experiences with functions/procedures PostgreSQL.
 ## Acknowledgements